top of page

 By the way, the nickname of Ireland in the Middle Ages was Wolf Land, a land also known for the dog breed, the massive Irish wolfhound.
 Who knows, Ireland got this nickname after the horrible year 1420 in Ireland, when there was harsh winter and crops had failed due to a dry summer, and wolves killed many people.
 This according to the Annals of Connacht, covering the thirteenth-sixteenth centuries (Van Engelen 1996).

-Moreover, if one was eaten alive and torn apart by wolves, he or she were doomed for all eternity.
-This was because a dismembered body couldn't be resurrected on Judgment Day (Leneghan, 2022).
-Appropriately, the gates of hell itself were visualized as the open jaws of a wolf (Smeyers, 2023).
+Moreover, if one was eaten alive and torn apart by wolves, he or she was doomed for all eternity.
+This was because a dismembered body couldn't be resurrected on Judgment Day (Leneghan 2022).
+Appropriately, the gates of hell itself were visualized as the open jaws of a wolf (Smeyers 2023).

 Some readers might still have been raised with fairy tales like Little Red Riding Hood, The Three Little Pigs, The Goat’s Kids and the Wolf, or Peter and the Wolf.
 Fairy tales with Midas Zeke, the Big Bad Wolf created by Walt Disney.
 Or readers who watched as little kid De Fabeltjeskrant ‘the fables newspaper’ with Bor de Wolf.
 Furthermore, we still find a bit scary to walk in the woods at night when there's a full moon.
 Afraid to encounter a genuine werewolf.
 Sure, no need to be afraid when you're in the company of jack of all trades Baron Munchausen, who could turn a hungry wolf inside out, or made it pull his sleigh.
 More recently, we have mutant Wolverine, albeit it seems quite friendly to people.
 Perhaps inspired by the Irish faoladh or conriocht.
 A friendly half man half wolf and protector of children.
 Also more recently, the mythical direwolves in the series Game of Thrones.
 In this series the victorious House of Stark have the wolf's head as their sigil.